shadow-1310/obsedian_notes/1011-capacity to ship packages.md

 #### mistakes
 - don't make min as 1, because our capacity should lift the maximum weight
 - here we are not able to lift the weights in fragments.
+- making the mistake of returning mid instead of res which stores minimum mid
 #### code snippet
 ```python